Kuchinoshima: Geography

 The local climate is classified as subtropical, with a rainy season from May through September.

 History

 The island was once part of the Ryukyu Kingdom.
 During the Edo period, Kuchinoshima was part of Satsuma Domain and was administered as part of Kawanabe District.
 In 1896, the island was transferred to the administrative control of Ōshima District, Kagoshima, and from 1911 was administered as part of the village of Toshima, Kagoshima.
 From 1946 to 1952, the island was administered by the United States as part of the Provisional Government of Northern Ryukyu Islands.

-The island is home to a small and criticallyendangered population of feral cattle, the Kuchinoshima (Kuchinoshima-Ushi) breed, which – with the Mishima breed – is one of two remaining breeds of Japanese native cattle.
+The island is home to a small and endangered population of feral cattle, the Kuchinoshima (Kuchinoshima-Ushi) breed, which – with the Mishima breed – is one of two remaining breeds of Japanese native cattle.
 Kuchinoshima cattle is not the only feral cattle in Japan as there is a small group of feral cattle on Kazura Island next to Naru Island.